ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

 ## Proposal Details

-The proposal should include a lesson topic, key words, a brief statement on your intended lesson audience, a description of lesson content, and learning objectives.
+The proposal should include lesson justification, a brief statement on your intended lesson audience, learning objectives, and a description of the lesson content.
 The proposal should be 500-700 words, in Arial font, size 12, and with a line spacing of 1.5.
 References and other supporting materials can be added.
 All documents need to be in one pdf.
 Please submit your proposal [here](https://www.surveymonkey.com/r/63JTJSQ).

 ## Dates